We frequently receive inquiries from overseas about troubles regarding car trading companies located in Japan.

 1. Review the evidences and see if the client should move forward.

-2. Send a demand letter (content certified mail) to the company in Japan.
+2. Send a demand letter (content certified mail) to the other party.

-3. If the company doesn’t cooperate or doesn’t reply, then the attorney will negotiate with the other party, or file a lawsuit.
+3. If the other party doesn’t cooperate or doesn’t reply, then the attorney will consider filing a lawsuit.

-4. If the company doesn’t pay even after getting the court’s order, the attorney will collect the money from the company through the court enforcement procedure (See this page)
+4. If the other party doesn’t pay (or cooperate) even after getting the court’s order, the attorney will proceed to the court enforcement procedure (See this page)